kongnakornna/fastify_mysql_crud/README_Dev.md

 - Run `npm audit` for details.
 - Run `npm install pm2 -g`  install pm2 on your machine
 - go to directory  `dist`
+ -- After Run `npm gulp ` is have directory `dist` file in package typescript
+- Run On pm2
+- Run `npm install pm2 -g`  install pm2 on your machine
+- go to directory  `dist`
 - 1st  new install application service
+- Run `cd dist `
-- Run `pm2 start sever.js --name "apiservice" `  up to your , example ` "apiservice" ` is `name service`
+- Run `pm2 start server.js --name "apiservice1" `  up to your , example ` "apiservice1" ` is `name service`
 - 2rd  run application service on pm2
 - Run `pm2 start server.js`  run pm2 service on your machine
+- Run `pm2 list` view list
 - 3th  run pm2 monitor service
 - Run `pm2 monit ` * See how your program is working now, how are you using ram and cpu in real time?

 # Deploy on Dev or production